chuot/rdio-scanner/README.md

 ## What's new in this version

-Version 2.5 add a new feature where you can toggle talkgroups according to their defined group (emergency, fire, law, transport, ...).

-Version 2.0 is a major rewrite in which Meteor has been replaced by [The Apollo Data Graph Platform](https://www.apollographql.com/) for its API.
-MongoDB is also replaced by [SQLite](https://www.sqlite.org/) to facilitate the entire installation process.
-It is still possible to use another database by changing [Sequelize ORM](https://sequelize.org/) settings accordingly.

-These changes bring many *performance benefits* to *Rdio scanner* and make it *much easier to install*.

-For those of you who are already running a previous version of *Rdio Scanner*, there is no way to upgrade your current database to the new version of *Rdio Scanner*.
+Version 3.0 brings new features:

+* Unit aliases support, display names instead of unit ID
+* Download calls from the search pane
+* New configuration options: *allowDownload* and *useGroup*

+*Note that you can only update from version 2.0 and above.
+You have to do a fresh install if your actual version is prior to version 2.0.*

 ## Features

-* Designed to look like a real police radio scanner
+* Designed to act as an old school police radio scanner
 * Incoming calls are queued for lossless listening
 * Temporarily hold a single system or a single talkgroup
 * Select the talkgroups you want to listen to in live streaming mode
-* Easily retrieve and replay past calls
+* Easily retrieve and replay or download past calls
+* Supports UID aliases
+* Control active talkgroups by their system or group
 * Easy to install and configure

-## Demo

-There is no demo site for Rdio Scanner yet, but we are working on it.
-We will update this section with an actual URL as it becomes available.
-For now, you can refer to the following section to get an idea of what is *Rdio Scanner*.

 ## Screenshots